GaryHDA/probability/README.md

 ### Probability

+#### The repo is still under development.
+Scheduled completion is 01-31-20

 #### About this repo

 This repo is part of the 2020-2021 beach litter surveillance project and part of the hammerdirt! infrastructure.
 Access is  public.